 Best Software For Applying Interventions

-If you’re interested in adapting your interventions for an online audience, Quenza equips you to craft unique therapy tools, manage psychotherapy notes, track progress, and stay in communication with your clients.
+If you’re interested in adapting your interventions for an online audience, Quenza equips you to craft unique therapy tools, manage therapy notes, track progress, and stay in communication with your clients.

 Some of Quenza’s internet therapy tools for practitioners include: